RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Posts in the forums can be upvoted (but not downvoted).
 Doing this causes the poster to be notified of the upvote.
 Inappropriate posts can be flagged for a moderator's attention.

 Mentioning someone's name in the forums (with the @-sign at the start of the name) causes them to be notified automatically.
 This is known as tagging.
 (The forums do not support hashtags.)
 Some forum posts tag people secretly by including their names in white on the white background.

+The entire collection of forums can be seen at [Forum Home](https://www.7cups.com/forum/) where there are tabs labeled:

+- Popular (threads with the latest posts)
+- New (the most recently created threads)
+- Top (threads with the most upvotes)
+- Needs Reply (threads that have no reply)

+However, the Popular and Top threads are old check-in type threads that have accumulated huge numbers of responses.
+There has historically been a problem with forum spam, and it is unresolved at the time of writing.

 ### Chatrooms